learn-co-students/first-ide-lab-bootcamp-prep-000/README.md

 <img src="http://learn-co-videos.s3.amazonaws.com/learn-co-orientation/ide-terminal.png" style="display: block">

 On the bottom of the IDE is a Terminal.
 This is your access point to your development environment that the Learn IDE provides.
 As a programmer, we use the terminal for a lot of tasks including actually running our code and programs and executing commands.
 You're going to learn a lot about how to use a Terminal, but for now, know that you can type certain commands into it.
-Let's try one, `ls`.
+Let's try one, `ls` (the letter `L`, but lowercase, and the letter `S`, but lowercase).
 Click into the terminal, then type `ls` and press enter to execute the command.

 <img src="http://learn-co-videos.s3.amazonaws.com/learn-co-orientation/ls-terminal.png" style="display: block">